The Research Thing Meetup

 What are some of your stand-out topics that have previously been covered?

-It’s tricky to say which of the topics stood out, because we got a lot of good feedback for all of them.
-We are trying to have a mixture between case studies, for example research in certain industries or with certain users and topics that are more strategic like leadership and impact of research.
+They are all our favourites!
+It’s tricky to say which of the topics stood out because we receive a lot of good feedback for all of them.
+We always aim to have a mixture of events based on case studies (for example, research in certain industries or with certain users) and strategic topics like leadership and impact of research.

 It’s also worth pointing out our last event in 2019 – for the first time we ran a panel session about leading research.
-This event was quite popular because instead of presentations we had six women discussion the topic with the opportunity for the audience to ask questions as well.
-We will probably use this format again for our events this year.
+This event was quite popular because instead of presentations we had six women (leaders and individual contributors) share their perspectives on the topic, with the opportunity for the audience to ask questions as well.
+We will very likely use this format again for our events this year.

 What kind of topics would you look to cover at future events?